learlab/itell-rs/README.md

 Goal:

-- Get all page data in markdown files at build time.
-So the frontend can be completely decoupled from strapi during runtime.
+- Get all page data in markdown files at build time, so the frontend can be completely decoupled from strapi during runtime.
 Importantly, constructed response items are now stored in the markdown frontmatter.

 - Use markdown instead of mdx, this can prevent unexpected js injection and weird escape behavior.
 At run time, next.js will only transform certain tags into custom components.